 Yamaha FZ-X, to be frank, is no enthusiast machine!
 It is not the fastest or the sportiest machine in its class.
-No, I don't intend to say that it is awful to ride one either.
-The FZ-X behaves more or less like an urban commuter in the overall performance and handling.
-I could clock speeds of up to 105 kph, but the motor seemed to be strained above 80 kph.
+No, I don’t intend to say that it is awful to ride one either.
+The FZ-X behaves more or less like an urban commuter in overall performance and handling.
+I could clock up to 105 kph, but the motor seemed to be strained above 80 kph.
 I would personally recommend 70-75 kph as the most comfortable cruising speeds for the FZ-X. The gearbox is quite precise and smooth with its shifts.
 You would, however, need to play with it for quick overtakes or in other similar torque-hungry scenarios.

 The plus side here is the overall ergonomics.
 The rider sits quite upright and is much in control of the vehicle.
 The seat is supportive and comfortable and the footpegs forward-set.
 At 810mm, the seat height is quite high but should not be a problem for the average Indian.
 Another thing you would appreciate is the overall weight of the motorcycle.
 At 139 kilograms, the FZ X is still on the lighter side in its class.
 This benefits the rider greatly during his ride.
 However, when pitted against the regular FZ, the FZ X is around 4 kilos heavier, owing to the few additional metallic components used (The headlamp brackets, front mudguard, etc are all made of metal)